7up Logo

 7up Logo 1930

-In this version of the emblem, the seven is depicted as a gushing geyser that fills, invigorates, heals, and cools the person standing below.
-The complement “up” also floats in the air above the seven bases on a thin line, clearly demonstrating its verbal meaning.
+This emblem version depicts the seven as a gushing geyser that fills, invigorates, heals, and cools the person below.
+The compliment “up” also floats above the seven bases on a thin line, demonstrating its verbal meaning.
 The background of the composition shows the tops of mountain peaks below.
-The geyser rises above the mountains.
-The peaks also symbolize purity and coolness.
-The whole logo is as if it rushes upwards to rise, prosperity, and cheerfulness.
+The geyser rises above the mountains, which also symbolize purity and coolness.
+The logo rushes upwards to rise, prosperity, and cheerfulness.

-On the emblem appeared the inscription Anty-acid.
-It stated that the composition removes from the body salts of uric acid (urates), which at the time were considered the cause of many diseases.
+The emblem appeared with the inscription “Anty-acid.”
+It stated that the composition removes salts of uric acid (urates) from the body, which were the cause of many diseases at the time.
 This sign added to the soda’s popularity.

 1931 – 1939